mangoseller/ParameterPGD/README.md

   By integrating this learning signal into the final update, the model learns to adjust its parameters so that—under normal conditions—it robustly triggers abstention for invalid inputs.

-In applying these *PGD* steps selectively to invalid samples, the training process aims to reinforce a decision boundary that reliably triggers abstention when the inputs meet certain semantic (result would be > 400 or < 0) or categorical (when the @ operator is encountered) conditions.
+In applying these *PGD* steps selectively to invalid samples, the training process aims to reinforce a decision boundary that reliably triggers abstention when the inputs meet certain semantic `> 400 or < 0` or categorical (when the `@` operator is encountered) conditions.

 This method not only improves robustness against noisy inputs but also provides a potential pathway for controlling outputs in more complex, agentic systems.